Welcome from The Needlewitch

 Identity, access needs, and communication differences are treated as normal considerations, not special requests.

+You don’t have to educate me.
 You don’t have to apologise for how you exist.